saatvik-dev/with-whatsapp/DEPLOYMENT.md

 1. In the Render dashboard, create a new PostgreSQL database:
    - Go to "New" > "PostgreSQL"
    - Name: mkite-kitchen-db
-   - Select the appropriate plan (starter or higher)
+   - Select the free plan (or an appropriate paid plan)
    - Click "Create Database"
 2. Once created, copy the "Internal Database URL" from the database dashboard.